Lincoln Colored

 • 1916/17: No information

-• 1917/18: Ms. Mattie McQuay.
-Had a seven month contract on a 3rd grade certificate issues in 1917.
+• 1917/18: Ms. Mattie McQuay of Middleburg.
+Had a seven-month contract on a 3rd grade certificate issued in 1917.
 Was paid $30 a month.

 • 1930/31 Academic Year.
 Curtis Ewing was elected instructor by the School Board on June 10th, 1930.
 (Times Mirror Staff, 1930).
 We also know that Mr. Ewing was the instructor at the Conklin Colored School for the 1923/24 academic year at a rate of $40 a month.
-He had a local permit for all topics and operated on a six month contract.
+He had a local permit for all topics and operated on a six-month contract.
 He was also supposed to be the instructor for the 1924/25 academic year, but the school was closed, due to lack of attendance.
 See Conklin Study.
 Ewing was also supposed to be from Leesburg.
 I didn’t find one there; but the 1920 Census for Broad Run showed an 18 year old farm laborer of this name.
 He would have been about 21 or 22 in 1923, so this is possible; but I’ve not found another record.

 • School year 1923-24 for Curtis Ewing.
 Address: Leesburg.
 Grade of Certification: Local permit.
 When issued or renewed: 1923.
 When expired: 1924 Years Experience: 1.
 Where Educated: public school (Kroiz, 2013)